m-rosinsky/Rosky_Lang/dev_log.md

 memory you were not supposed to."
 ```

 In my mind, I see Rosky as a quick and dirty scripting language.
-Want a quick script to parse through data, Rosky can do that!
-Throw up an impromptu socket listener, Rosky can do that!
 My language isn't meant to have any sort of safety handrails.
 I love the freedom that C++ and C gives with respect to memory management, and the ease of use of python.
 Rosky is the features I like from both languages put together into a feature-rich language that won't stop you from doing what you want to do (including blow your foot off).

 So pointers seems to naturally follow this mantra.
 It came with a host of different side-effects, such as having to restructure the parse tree again to contain underlying _pointers_ to objects, rather than just the objects.
 When we pass objects around in a parse tree, or during evaluation, copies of the objects are made (it's actually in a shared_ptr but the concept is the same).
 This means that when we edit a raw object, it's editing the copy, and the actual data in the variable table, for instance, isn't affected.
 So we have to carry a pointer to the actual data if it's applicable.
 Makes the parse nodes in the tree a pointer heavier, but that's ok.